markhazleton/Slurper/README.md

 - **Logging**: Built-in logging support for diagnostics
 - **Extensibility**: Plugin system for adding custom data extractors
 - **Performance Options**: Streaming, parallel processing, and caching options
-- **Docker Support**: Containerization for easy deployment and CI/CD

 ## 🧙 How It Works